Gleebo/portfolio/README.md

 #### Back to top link

-A link with `position: fixed`located at the bottom left corner of the each page that takes the webpage back to navigation menu at the top.
+A link with `position: fixed` located at the bottom left corner of each page that scrolls the webpage back to navigation menu at the top.
 It is semi-transparen unless hovered over to make it less distracting.

 #### Hard Skills table